Uncovering the History of Twin Arrows Trading Post

 At its peak, the Twin Arrows Trading Post was a bustling stop along Route 66.
 Travelers would stop to refuel their vehicles, grab a bite to eat, and browse through the unique offerings of the trading post.
 The Lewis family built a successful business, catering to the needs and interests of the travelers.

 However, as the interstate highways gained prominence, Route 66 started losing its charm.
 The once thriving trading post saw a decline in visitors and eventually had to shut its doors.
 I-40 is generally blamed for the death of all things on historic Route 66 but, in this case, it may not be a fair accusation.
 The Twin Arrows Trading Post has it’s very own exit on I-40 so maybe the real problems were internal.
-Today, the abandoned ruins of the Twin Arrows Trading Post stand as a reminder of a bygone era, waiting to be explored and rediscovered.
+Today, the abandoned ruins of the Twin Arrows Trading Post stand as a reminder of a bygone era, collecting graffiti and slowly returning to the Earth.

 Exploring the Abandoned Ruins of the Twin Arrows Trading Post